CraftyJack/racing_analysis/README.md

 The goal of this project is to do some analysis on running races.
 This is a personal interest as a runner, and also an interesting project for trying some new things.

 ## Questions
 1. Where did all the runners come from?
 Can we map it?
+(Yes, see below.)
 2. Where did the runners close to me (or any particular individual) come from?
 Can we map it?

 ## Data Acquisition